lucaspicasarri/three_dicritical_semicomplete_digraphs/README.md

 ## File Descriptions

-The execution of `1_proposition15.sage` generates the files:
+The execution of `1_lemma19.sage` generates the files:

 - `T1.pajek` (corresponding to tournament T^1)
 - `T2.pajek` (corresponding to tournament T^2)
 - `T3.pajek` (corresponding to tournament T^3)
 - `T4.pajek` (corresponding to tournament T^4)

-These files are integral to the completion of the specified propositions and lemmas.

 ## Dependencies